 Contrary to assertions from Hollywood and other forms of media, the single life does not have to be synonymous with misery, loneliness, or unhappiness.
-Sometimes, finding happiness while being single takes a healthy change of perspective.
+Being single quotes tells us that sometimes, finding happiness while being single takes a healthy change of perspective.

 Realizing the Benefits of Being Single